numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 example, for a LSQR SubSolver the user could input the maximum of iterations, a preconditioner type, or stopping thresholds.
 We have included an example of the `SubSolver` structure for the `LQSolver`, which is an approach for solving undetermined linear systems and does not have any user-controlled parameters associated with it.
+It is important to note that constructors for these techniques should have keyword inputs with predefined defaults.
 ```
 struct LQSolver <: SubSolver